dentarg/auth0-blog/_posts/2017-10-30-spring-5-embedded-tomcat-8-gradle-tutorial.markdown

 However, this paradigm is getting outdated.
 Nowadays, many companies around the world are relying more on the [microservices architecture and its benefits](https://auth0.com/blog/an-introduction-to-microservices-part-1/).
 As this architecture relies on multiple applications, each one specialized on a particular subject, using a framework that is hard to setup was something that developers were starting to avoid.
 This is why the team responsible for Spring decided to create a new project called Spring Boot.

 As described in [the official site of the Spring Boot framework](https://projects.spring.io/spring-boot/), this framework makes it easy to create stand-alone, production-grade Spring based applications that "just run".
-They decided to take an opinionated view of the Spring platform and third-party libraries so we can get started with minimum work.
+They decided to take an opinionated view of the Spring platform and third-party libraries so we can get started with minimal work.

 ## Why Embedded Tomcat 8

 First of all, let's understand what _embedded_ means.
 For a long time, Java developers shipped their applications as `war` (Web ARchive) and `ear` (Enterprise ARchive) files.
-These files, after bundled, were deployed on application servers (like Tomcat, WildFly, WebSphere, etc.) that were already up and running on production servers.
+These files, after being bundled, were deployed on application servers (like Tomcat, WildFly, WebSphere, etc.) that were already up and running on production servers.
 For the last couple of years, developers around the world started changing this paradigm.
 Instead of shipping applications that had to be deployed on running servers, they started shipping applications that contain the server inside the bundle.
 That is, they started creating `jar` (Java ARchive) files that are executable and that starts the server programmatically.

 What triggered this change is that the new approach has many advantages.
 For example: